pshephardiii/coding-challenges/README.md

 ## Challenge 21: sockMerchant
 Given an array of integers representing the color of each sock, determine how many pairs of socks with matching colors there are

+## Challenge 22: migratoryBirds
+Given an array of integers, determine the most frequently used int.
+- If more than 1 type is max, return smallest